 If the metal had cooled enough, I’d move to sit astride the long natural gas tank, shaped (so I thought) like a miniature submarine or spaceship, and look over my world.
 Sometimes, with the breeze right, I could catch the smell of Henrietta’s tortillas and tamales from her house, the closest nearby.
 Oh, how the aroma filled the air.
-She made them by hand, ground her own meal fresh every day, and they were delicious.
+She made them by hand, ground her meal fresh every day, and they were delicious.
 An always-hungry boy, my mouth watered though I’d just eaten my fill.

-After a while from the screen door, under the single bulb above and in its small pool of light, my mother would step out, and I’d hear her call: “Time to come in….”
+On those evenings, in the stillness before, the backyard would become thick with fireflies, dozens of points of light.
+I’d sit on the steps and watch the little gold sparks wink in and out of the shorter grass close to the house as they moved toward the tall grass further back.
+As I watched, I didn’t recall wishes or dreams of other things.
+There was no looking at the sky with longing—no hurt to deal with—decisions or questions to ponder.
+Only the simple moment and pleasure of watching the dance of fireflies.
+After a while, from the screen door, under the single bulb above and in its small pool of light, my mother would step out, and I’d hear her call: “Time to come in….”
 And most times, I didn’t want to… like the evening that stands out in bringing forth this memory.
-But the night before Sola had saved Dejah Thoris and John Carter had fallen.
+But the night before, Sola had saved Dejah Thoris, and John Carter had fallen.
 Before I went in, I gave the fireflies a last lingering look—they still danced—and wondered for how long and how far it went on.
 I didn’t dwell on that, though.
-Once inside, I hurried through the bath time routine.
+Once inside, I hurried through the bathtime routine.
 I had to find out what happened next on Barsoom!